Equipment and technology

 - Trolleys to help you carry food safely

-You can find a large range of products that you can buy for yourself online, for example on Amazon or the Easy Living Aids website.
-National pharmacy chains, such as Boots and Lloyds Pharmacy sell daily living or mobility equipment.
+You can find a large range of products that you can buy for yourself online, for example on Amazon.
+National pharmacy chains such as Boots and Lloyds Pharmacy sell daily living or mobility equipment.

 There are also a number of mobility shops in Coventry that sell a range of equipment and will be able to offer general advice on different pieces of equipment.